GentikSolm/how-to-docker/slides.md

 - Can be used on all OS's
     - Fastest on linux
 - Speed up development 10x

 ---
 # The Dockerfile
+Before making a dockerfile, first you should make a `.dockerignore`.
+This is basically your .gitignore but for the image, instead of source control.

+# Quick Terminology
+- Docker
+  - The ecosystem as a whole, all parts of docker.
+- Image
+  - The immutable template that defines how a container will start
+- Container
+  - An actual instance of an image
+- Volume
+  - A mapped file space for a container to use

+---
+# The Dockerfile